fgilde/MudBlazor.Extensions/README.md

 // use this to add MudServices and the MudBlazor.Extensions builder.Services.AddMudServicesWithExtensions();

-// or this to add only the MudBlazor.Extensions builder.Services.AddMudExtensions();
+// or this to add only the MudBlazor.Extensions but please ensure that this is added after mud servicdes are added.
+That means after `AddMudServices` builder.Services.AddMudExtensions();
 ```